aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 - Nationwide promotions need time to take effect
 - Summer Sale was far more successful than Spring Clean – targeted promotions are far more effective
 - Greater London slightly more responsive to Summer Sale than West Midlands
-- North West seems most responsive to promotions – a North West targeted campaign may be successful
+- North West seems most responsive to promotions – a North West targeted promotion may be successful

 ## Insights Deep-Dive